Sunday, June 14, noon – 5 p.m.

 George Barany is a Distinguished McKnight University Professor of Chemistry at the University of Minnesota College of Science and Engineering.
 His first New York Times puzzle, a collaboration with Michael Shteyman, appeared on a notable Sunday anniversary in January 2006.
-He has additional puzzles in the New York Times, as well as others in venues such as the Chronicle of Higher Education.
-You can solve more puzzles (nearly 200) from Barany and Friends by visiting http://tinyurl.com/gbpuzzle or clicking here.
-New York Times puzzles published: 4.
+He has additional puzzles in the New York Times, as well as others in venues such as the Chronicle of Higher Education and the Wall Street Journal.
+Solve more than 300 puzzles from Barany and Friends.

-Victor Barocasis a Professor of Biomedical Engineering at the University of Minnesota, and he has lived in Minnesota 20 of the past 25 years.
+Victor Barocas is a Professor of Biomedical Engineering at the University of Minnesota, and he has lived in Minnesota 20 of the past 25 years.
 He enjoys all sorts of word puzzles and games, especially solving and constructing crosswords.
-Victor’s puzzles have appeared in numerous outlets, including the New York Times, the Los Angeles Times, and the Chronicle of Higher Education, and he has helped to organize the crosswords for this tournament for the past two years.
+Victor’s puzzles have appeared in numerous outlets, including the New York Times, the Los Angeles Times, and the Chronicle of Higher Education.
+He has helped to organize the crosswords for this tournament for the past two years.